Geometric Dimensioning & Tolerancing (PE2101)

 Instructor: Michael Brown

-Credentials: A micro-credential (digital badge) will be issued to students who pass a group assignment at the end of the day.
-Participation certificates will be issued to all participants.
+A micro-credential (digital badge) will be issued to all participants who pass the assignment (exam) which is given at the end of the day.
+The exam is not mandatory.

 Who can take this course: This course is open to all engineers, professionals and students.

 ABOUT THE COURSE